 Updated

-Ten easy-to-follow tips on getting your toddler to fall and stay asleep.
+Ten easy-to-follow tips on getting your toddler to sleep.

 The toddler phase is a wonderful time, full of surprises and achievements like walking and talking.
 It’s also a time filled with outbursts, meltdowns, and sleep problems.
 This leaves many parents wondering how to get their toddler to sleep.